RiscJ-blockits/riscj-computer-mod/README.md

 - The address_change section should include a list of address change command regexes.
 - The program_start_label section should include the label of the start of the program.
 - The data_storage_keywords section should include a list of data storage keyword regexes.
+- The Values of these regexes should contain `[your-group-name]<value-length-in-bytes>´ to indicate what the value is supposed to be parsed to.
+A plus can be added at the end to indicate that the regex value should be viewed as ascii characters and therefore repeated.
 - The instructions section should include a list of available instructions, each with a unique name and the subsections arguments, opcode, execution, and translation.
 - The arguments subsection should include a list of arguments for the instruction.
 - The opcode subsection should include the opcode for the instruction.